 At times, certain Gentiles would join themselves to the Hebrews by means of the “proselyte” procedure.
 On the day of Pentecost, there were assembled at Jerusalem both “Jews and proselytes” (Acts 2:11; cf. 6:5; 13:43).

 This meant that male Gentiles would receive circumcision, and all of the “converts” to the Israelite system would accept the responsibilities of the Mosaic law.
 There was even a place in the temple (called the Court of the Gentiles) to accommodate these adherents to Judaism.

 Old Testament Emphasis

-Since the Lord was using the Israelite people in the implementation of his sacred purpose, it is understandable that considerably more attention was given to these people and their worship practices – which were a “shadow of things to come” (Col. 2:17; cf. Heb.
-8:5; 10:1) — than to Gentile procedures.
+Since the Lord was using the Israelite people in the implementation of his sacred purpose, it is understandable that more attention was given to these people and their worship practices, which were a “shadow of things to come” (Col. 2:17; cf. Heb.
+8:5; 10:1) than to Gentiles.

 This does not imply, however, that the Almighty was unconcerned with the Gentiles or that they were outside the pale of salvation.
 God’s rebuke of the nations through his prophets (cf. Amos 1; Jer.
 46-51) bears ample testimony to their accountability to the Creator.